 Trump supports NFL's decision on national anthem policy

-President Trump believes NFL owners “did the right thing” by instituting a new policy mandating that players and personnel stand for the national anthem or face a fine.
+President Trump, in an exclusive interview with Fox News, said he believes NFL owners “did the right thing” by instituting a new policy mandating players and personnel stand for the national anthem or face a fine.

-“You have to stand proudly for the national anthem and the NFL owners did the right thing with that if that's what they've done,” Trump told “Fox and Friends’” Brian Kilmeade in an exclusive interview Thursday.
+“You have to stand proudly for the national anthem and the NFL owners did the right thing with that if that's what they've done,” Trump told “Fox & Friends’” Brian Kilmeade in an interview aired Thursday.

-Trump added that he thought the new policy was good for the league and that players shouldn’t playing, or possibly shouldn’t be in the country, if they’re not standing for the flag.
-Trump credited the fans for pushing the NFL for change.
+Trump credited the fans for pushing the NFL, while blasting players who don't stand and even suggesting they shouldn't be in the country.

-“I think the people pushed it forward; this was not me.
-I brought it out.
-I think the people pushed it forward,” he said.
-“This country is very smart.
-We have very smart people and that's something ideally could have been taken care of when it first started.
-It would have been a lot easier.”
+"I don’t think people should be staying in the locker rooms, but still I think it’s good.
+You have to stand proudly for the national anthem.
+You shouldn’t be playing, you shouldn’t be there.
+Maybe they shouldn’t be in the country," Trump said.

 Trump’s reaction was the president’s first since NFL Commissioner Roger Goodell announced Wednesday the league would fine teams and league personnel who do not “stand and show respect for the flag and the anthem.”
 Goodell said the league unanimously agreed to the vote, though San Francisco 49ers Jed York was the only owned who abstained.